doandinhhao/computer-network/README.md

 - Web UI: Real-time dashboard to monitor tracker and peer status.

-Supporting decentralized protocols and P2P interaction in controlled environments.
+Support decentralized protocols and P2P interaction in learning environments.

 ---